toconnell/kdm-manager/README.md

 If you're just doing some dev/support work, you don't need all of that and you should stick with /v1/nginx/default as your webserver config.

-Finally, restarting nginx and running the Manager's init script for the first time should create the log and lockfile directories. it should also start the server on the port in settings.cfg:
+Restarting nginx and running the Manager's init script for the first time will create the log and lockfile directories. it should also start the server on the port specified in settings.cfg:

     # /etc/init.d/nginx start
     # /etc/init.d/kdm-manager start